Saturday, 5 September

-School of Economics
+School of Accounting

 The UNSW Business School has pathway arrangements with recognised colleges, polytechnics and universities in Hong Kong, Indonesia, Malaysia, Singapore and Vietnam.
 View more information about pathways to study at the Business School.